anjalinmerosa/sales-analysis/README.md

 ---

-# 📁 Output

-The project generates:

-- 📄 Final_Sales_Report.csv
-- 📊 Monthly Sales Chart
-- 📊 Product Sales Chart
-- 🥧 Category Sales Pie Chart

----

-# 💡 Learning Objectives
+# 🎯 Learning Outcomes

 This project demonstrates:

-- Data Analysis with Pandas
-- Working with CSV Files
+- 📌 Reading CSV files using Pandas
-- Data Cleaning Techniques
+- 📌 Data Cleaning Techniques
+- 📌 Working with DateTime
+- 📌 Creating New Columns
-- GroupBy Operations
+- 📌 GroupBy Operations
-- DateTime Handling
+- 📌 Aggregation Functions
-- Data Visualization
+- 📌 Data Visualization using Matplotlib
-- Report Generation
+- 📌 Exporting Reports

 ---

+# 🌟 Future Improvements

+- 📈 Interactive Dashboard using Plotly
+- 📊 Sales Forecasting
+- 🤖 Machine Learning Prediction
+- 🗄️ Database Integration
+- 🌐 Streamlit Web Application

+---

 <div align="center">

-## ⭐ If you found this project useful, consider giving it a Star!
+## ⭐ If you like this project, don't forget to Star the repository!

-Made with ❤️ using Python
+Made with ❤️ using Python, Pandas & Matplotlib

 </div>